OpenVPN/easy-rsa/doc/EasyRSA-Advanced.md

 ---------------------------------

-A list of env-vars, any matching global option (CLI) to set/override it, and a possible terse description is shown below:
+A list of env-vars, any matching global option (CLI) to set/override it, and a short description is shown below:

  *  `EASYRSA` - should point to the Easy-RSA top-level dir, where the easyrsa script is located.